 Another attendee was Judyth Vary Baker, who met Oswald when she was age 19 working at the Reily Coffee Company during the summer of 1963 in New Orleans.
 She was a supervisor's secretary hired on the same day as Oswald, a maintenance man.
 She describes in Lee and Me that she became involved in a serious love affair with Oswald, then 23, and that she came to learn that the strange entries she was told to make falsifying his time cards were to hide what became his and her part-time work assisting experiments in an off-the-books secret cancer research lab.

 According to an account generally endorsed by Ventura, among others:

-The lab work was to develop a new kind of bio-weapon: a fast-acting cancer that could be used to remove Cuban leader Fidel Castro.
+The lab work, undertaken by her account in an apartment to keep it secret, was to develop a new kind of bio-weapon: a fast-acting cancer that could be used to remove Cuban leader Fidel Castro.
 Baker says she worked most closely with Dr. Mary Sherman, a respected bone cancer specialist at the Ochsner Clinic, and David Ferrie, a shady operative who ran their underground lab.
 Ferrie also worked as an airplane pilot and legal adviser for Carlos Marcello, the top Mafia godfather reigning over Louisiana and Texas.